 Several studies have shown the effects of chemical compounds having beneficial effects on human health and disease protection (38).

-The gist: Garlic has an overall positive effect on human health.
+Garlic has an overall positive effect on human health.

 16) Garlic Makes Food Delicious and Enhances Flavor

 Garlic gives another dimension to food.
 Many cultures e.g. China and India use garlic for not only medicinal purposes but also for its flavor in cooking.

 Garlic certainly gives a nice flavor to food and is a good addition to oil-based foods.

 Various studies have shown that garlic has health benefits.
 Garlic has disease preventive properties.
 Garlic is good for overall health.
 Garlic can be used for medicinal purposes.
 For this reason, it could be a beneficial addition to your diet regime.